violetasdev/bodytrackingdepth_course/KinectV2/docs/kinectTutorial06_doc.md

                     }
                 }

-                // If not previously tracked, then fill the first empty spot in the list of tracking bodies if (!is_tracked)
+                // If not previously tracked, then fill first empty spot in the list of tracking bodies if (!is_tracked)
                 {
                     for (int fill_id = 0; fill_id < 6; fill_id++)